BuildOnViction/gitbook/faq/products/tomomaster.md

 ### Network Status

-On TomoMaster, this area shows you what the current block is, the block time, how many blocks are in each epoch, and the next checkpoint (end of epoch).
+On VicMaster, this area shows you what the current block is, the block time, how many blocks are in each epoch, and the next checkpoint (end of epoch).

 #### Candidates List <a href="#candidates-list" id="candidates-list"></a>